I recommend every cyclist should tour the Ring of Kerry. The Ring of Kerry is a 179km winding route for tourists.

 Buy a banana because there are 2 or 3 hills coming up.
 The first one is the worst but not as bad as Coonanaspig Mountain behind Portmagee.
 It is called Coomakesta Pass.

 At the top, there is a viewing point where you can see Scariff Island and out to the Atlantic Ocean.
-The next town is Caherdaniel.
-This was the home of the Liberator, Daniel O’Connell.
+The next town is Caherdaniel and this was the home of the Liberator, Daniel O’Connell.
 See my website page here.

 When you cycle over the Coomakesta Pass from Loher Fort, you will be amazed by the view overlooking the vast Atlantic Ocean, Kenmare Bay, Deenish Island, Scariff, and Derrynane Beach.